MykMal/mykmal-personal_website/content/post/two-states-of-happiness.md

 As always, I welcome your thoughts in the comments.
 Enjoy!

----
+***

 ## The Two States of Happiness: A Practical Analysis of Virtue Systems

 It is exceedingly difficult, or rather completely impossible, to find a topic more ubiquitous and pertinent to all aspects of humanity from the dawn of civilization to the tumultuous perturbations of modern society than the concept of happiness.
 Perhaps as important as the concept itself is the path to reaching it, if it exists at all.
-All, from great philosophers to humble peasants, have pondered this, coming up with solutions and theories far more numerous than Ovid's _dramatis personæ_, rivaling only the proverbial grains of sand in Abraham's vision.
+All, from great philosophers to humble peasants, have pondered this, coming up with solutions and theories far more numerous than Ovid's *dramatis personæ*, rivaling only the proverbial grains of sand in Abraham's vision.
 Yet somehow all early thinkers could agree that such a path must be inextricably tied to virtue, to the idea that there exists a standard one must follow if he or she intends to reach that blissful and elusive state.
 In examining several major pre-Renaissance systems of belief created by our forefathers, we can classify them into two general groups: those uplifting virtue as a notion only perceivable individually and those focusing on virtue in the context of community.
 Only one major religion or school of thought effectively combines these two aspects of virtue, creating a framework capable of offering its adherents holistic happiness.
 This faith is Christianity.

 Since worldview is a purely subjective matter, it is impossible to speak of the rightness or wrongness of a certain religion or path towards happiness without first listing a whole set of assumptions on which different faiths are to be judged.
 No such assumptions are made herein, except for the one that the most useful worldview is the best.
 Rather than taking on a pretenseful air of objectivity while arguing for correctness or incorrectness, this essay will solely concern itself with the psychological, objective, merits of virtue systems.
 Since happiness or flourishing in this life is generally agreed to be a mental state, an analysis along these lines will be very fitting and will avoid the obstacles that will be inevitably encountered while trying to maintain objectivity in arguments regarding inherently subjective matters.